Darkelf2024/Darkelf-Browser/Attribution.md

 PyQt-WebEngine enables the integration of web functionality into this application using the Qt framework.
 For more information about PyQt-WebEngine, please refer to the PyQt documentation.

-### License
-This project is licensed under the terms of the GNU General Public License v3.0.
-See the [LICENSE](LICENSE) file for more details.

-### Third-Party Libraries
-- **PyQt5**: Licensed under the GNU General Public License v3.0.
-For more details, visit the [PyQt5 project page](https://riverbankcomputing.com/software/pyqt/intro).
-- **Qt WebEngine**: Licensed under the GNU Lesser General Public License v3.0.
-For more details, visit the [Qt project page](https://www.qt.io/).

 - Python Standard Library: Covers the standard modules provided by Python, including sys, os, gc, base64, and urllib.parse.
 - PyQt5: A set of Python bindings for the Qt application framework, covering core and widget components.
 - PyQt-WebEngine: Python bindings specifically for the Qt WebEngine module, facilitating web content embedding in Python    applications.